wazuh/wazuh-documentation/source/user-manual/agent/agent-management/agent-connection.rst

 Reading the local wazuh-agentd.state file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can read the :doc:`wazuh-agentd.state </user-manual/reference/statistics-files/wazuh-agentd-state>` file found in the endpoint to check the status of the connection.
+You can read the :doc:`/var/ossec/var/run/wazuh-agentd.state </user-manual/reference/statistics-files/wazuh-agentd-state>` file found in the endpoint to check the status of the connection.
 The Wazuh agent keeps reporting its connection status in this file as follows:

 -  ``pending``: Waiting for acknowledgment from the Wazuh manager about the connection established.
 -  ``disconnected``: No acknowledgment signal received in the last 60 seconds or lost connection.